 - A. Generally.
-Personal Services Contracts may be reinstated once, provided the following requirements of this Section are met. - 1.
-The Contract was not extended or renewed in a timely manner due to unforeseen or unavoidable conditions; - 2.
-The Contract is reinstated within sixty (60) Days of expiration of the original Contract; - 3.
-The Purchasing Manager has determined that the Work needs to be completed by the original Contractor after expiration of the Contract and there is no change in the statement of Work and either:
+Personal Services Contracts may be reinstated once, provided the following requirements of this Section are meta: - A. H. The Contract was not extended or renewed in a timely manner due to unforeseen or unavoidable conditions; - B. 2.
+The Contract is reinstated within sixty (60) Days of expiration of the original Contract; - S. The Purchasing Manager has determined that the Work needs to be completed by the original Contractor after expiration of the Contract and there is no significant change in the statement of Work and either: Statement of Work and the reinstatement does not raise the aggregate amount of compensation beyond the Executive Director's authority. - a.
+The reinstatement is exclusively for the purpose of permitting completion of the Work or the services with no increase in compensation; or

-- a.
-The reinstatement is exclusively for the purpose of permitting completion of the Work or the services with no increase in compensation; or - b.
+- b.
 When the services are of a continuing or repetitive nature which are compensated at an hourly, daily or similar periodic rate, the reinstatement either does not increase the rate of compensation or does not increase the rate of compensation so as to exceed the rate of the increase determined by comparing the Portland, Oregon Metropolitan Area CPI (all items) published immediately prior to the date the original Contract was established with the same index published immediately prior to the date of the reinstatement and extension; - c.
 There have been no prior reinstatements; - d.
 The original Contract will not be modified except with respect to the time for performance; and - e.
-The reinstatement does not raise the aggregate amount of compensation beyond the Executive Director's authority.
+The reinstatement does not raise the aggregate amount of compensation beyond the Executive Director's authority. - D. The Executive Director shall have the authority to waive the above requirements for reinstatement of a contract under circumstances that are deemed appropriate.